East Africa – Kenya and Uganda

 To enjoy all of the sights across East Africa, the expedition takes 8 weeks but a fortnight in Kenya allows you to see some of the most famous places.
 These include the Masai Mara National Reserve and Lake Victoria.
 This fortnight will also cross the Ugandan border to visit the famous giants that live in the remote reserves, the mountain gorillas.

 Before you move on to Tanzania and Zanzibar or a standalone trip on its own.
 You are guaranteed to fall in love with East Africa before you leave.

 Here are some of the sights you could enjoy in your fortnight in Kenya and Uganda.

-Although you might be keen to seen the gorillas, there’s much else to enjoy in Kenya before you cross over the border.
+On a safari in Africa you might be keen to seen the gorillas, there’s much else to enjoy in Kenya before you cross over the border.

 The magnificent Rift Valley

-To get the best from the magnificent viewpoint, you will need binoculars so make sure you have these to hand during your visit.
+To get the best from the magnificent viewpoint, you will need binoculars, so make sure you have these to hand during your visit.

-Mountains of the Moon, Mountain Gorillas
+Mountains of the Moon & the Mountain Gorillas

 You will be permitted to spend an hour with the gorillas once you reach them before turning back.
 The experience is exhilarating; being so close to the giants of the mountain in their own habitat is truly an honour.